-In all visa work, remember that "child" is a term with special legal meaning.12 Learn to associate the word "child" with the technical legal definition.
+In all immigration work, remember that "child" is a term with a special legal meaning.
+10 Learn to associate the word "child" with the technical legal definition.
 To be a child the person must meet two important criteria.

 A. The Person Must Be Unmarried and under 21 Years of Age